Spark DataFrames Concepts

 Parquet

-Parquet is an efficient columnar format usable by many data tools (including Spark & Pandas).
+Parquet (pronounved par-KAY, like the flooring) is an efficient columnar format usable by many data tools (including Spark & Pandas).

 Columnar format: the data for each column is stored together (as opposed to each row).
 Allows efficient reading/writing of only some columns.